alex94s/ithaka/docs/README.md

 # ithaka

 A modular Python framework for researching, backtesting, and operating systematic trading strategies across asset classes.
 It is designed around a small, stable core and a growing set of strategy modules, making it suitable for both exploratory research and live portfolio tracking.

 ---

-## Features

-- Modular strategy architecture
-- Shared infrastructure for data ingestion, portfolio construction, and analytics
-- Optional semi- or fully-automated execution via Interactive Brokers (IBKR)
-- Dash app for monitoring historical strategy performance

----